Weight Loss Pills: Will They Help Us With Life, Liberty and the Pursuit of Happiness?

 As we formed our great republic, we were hard-working, independent people who worked the land and by and large had normal BMIs.
 Unfortunately, the modern epidemic of obesity is threatening our collective life, liberty and the pursuit of happiness.
 So it was with great anticipation, that the first new weight loss drug in over a decade was approved by the FDA and some removed from the market.

 Can a Drug Help Obesity?

-The anti-obesity drug, Belviq (lorcaserin) was approved in July 2012.
-This medication works by affecting appetite at the brain level, specifically by activating brain receptors for serotonin, a neurotransmitter that is present throughout the body and brain.
+The anti-obesity drug, Belviq (lorcaserin) works by affecting appetite at the brain level, specifically by activating brain receptors for serotonin, a neurotransmitter that is present throughout the body and brain.
 This medication is only approved for the following people:

 - Those with a BMI greater than 30